aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>11</sup>&nbsp;On that day the number of those that were slain in Shushan the castle was brought before the king. <sup>12</sup>&nbsp;And the king said unto Esther the queen: ‘The Jews have slain and destroyed five hundred men in Shushan the castle, and the ten sons of Haman; what then have they done in the rest of the king’s provinces!
+ <sup>11</sup>&nbsp;On that day the number of those that were slain in Shushan the castle was brought before the king. <sup>12</sup>&nbsp;And the king said unto Esther the queen: ‘The Jews have slain and destroyed five hundred men in Shushan the castle, and the ten sons of Hâman; what then have they done in the rest of the king’s provinces!
 Now whatever your petition, it shall be granted thee; and whatever your request further, it shall be done.’
 </div></td> </tr>